Mai Charoenpura

 Mai Charoenpura (ใหม่ เจริญปุระ; born 5 January 1969), formerly known as Mai Siriwimol (ใหม่ สิริวิมล), is a Thai singer and actress.

-Early life and education
+Early life

 Born in Bangkok, Thailand, Charoenpura is one of four daughters of Thai actor Surin, known by his stage name Ruj Ronnapop, and Winee Sontikool.
-She has three sisters, Venic White, Vipavee Maguire, and a half sister, actress Intira Charoenpura.
-She was educated at Farringtons School in England.
+She has three sisters, including her half sister, actress Intira Charoenpura.

 Career

 Music

 As a singer, Charoenpura has released several studio albums, music videos and performed in concerts since 1989.
 In 2007, Charoenpura performed in Manchester, for a concert organized by former Thai prime minister Thaksin Shinawatra, to celebrate his ownership of Manchester City F.C.

 Acting

 Since the 1980s, Charoenpura has acted in several Thai television and film productions.
 As an actress, she's best known for her role as Pring in Khon Rerng Muang (คนเริงเมือง).
 She portrayed the role twice in two different made-for-TV remakes consecutively in 1988 and 2002.
 She came to international attention for her portrayal of the villain Lady Srisudachan in the 2001 film, The Legend of Suriyothai, directed by Chatrichalerm Yukol, and released theatrically in the United States in 2003.
 In 2010 Charoenpura appeared in the anthology horror film Die a Violent Death, alongside Akara Amarttayakul and Supaksorn Chaimongkol.
-After a hiatus hiatus, she starred in Channel 3 drama Krong Kam as Yoi in 2019.
+After a hiatus, she starred in Channel 3 drama Krong Kam as Yoi in 2019.